 What expenses qualify for Medicaid spend down?

-- Nursing home care
+- Nursing home costs

 What income can I spend down?

 Income is money you receive regularly.
-If you need to spend down money to qualify for Medicaid, it’s important to know your state’s Medicaid spend down rules about what counts as income to draw from.
+If you need to spend down money to qualify for Medicaid, it’s important to know your state’s Medicaid spend-down rules about what counts as income to draw from.

 - Social Security retirement payments